FatGarfield777/FUNBLOCKER/README.md

 # FUNBLOCKER
-A simple bookmarklet to kill them all.
+A single bookmarklet to rule them all.